dataiku/dss-visual-edit/docs/linked-records.md

 # Setting up Linked Records

-Define linked records to enforce a specific set of values for a column.
-The editor will display a dropdown widget.
+Define linked records to enforce a specific set of values for an editable column.
+The cell editor will be a dropdown widget.

 The options to be presented in the dropdown must be defined in a "linked dataset".
 If this dataset doesn’t already exist, you can create it as an [Editable dataset](https://doc.dataiku.com/dss/latest/connecting/editable-datasets.html).